RxJS-CN/RxJS-Ultimate-CN/subject.md

 ```

 ### Business case
+When you care about preserving the last state just before the stream ends, be it a value or an error.
+So NOT last emitted state generally but last *before closing time*.
+With state I mean value or error.

 ## BehaviourSubject
 This Subject emits, the initial value, the values emitted generally and you can check what it emitted last.